-- Alkaline phosphatase (ALP) – higher than normal levels may indicate liver damage or diseases, such as a blocked bile duct, or certain bone diseases.
+- Alkaline phosphatase (ALP) – higher than normal levels may indicate liver damage, diseases like a blocked bile duct, or certain bone diseases.

-- Aspartate aminotransferase (AST) – and increase in AST levels may indicate liver damage or disease.
+- Aspartate aminotransferase (AST) – increased AST levels may indicate liver damage or disease.

 - Bilirubin – bilirubin is produced during the traditional breakdown of red blood cells.
 Raised bilirubin level (called jaundice) may indicate liver damage or disease.

-- Albumin and total protein – less than normal levels of albumin and total protein indicate liver damage or disease.
+- Albumin and total protein – less than average albumin levels and total protein indicate liver damage or disease.

-Gamma-glutamyl transferase (GGT) – above normal levels may indicate liver or common bile duct damage.
+Gamma-glutamyl transferase (GGT) – above normal levels may indicate liver or typical bile duct damage.